Summary of options if you get an infringement notice

 - note that an application for an internal review on this ground does not result in a cancellation of the infringement, instead it gives the person an extra 21 days to consider their options for dealing with the infringement.

 An application for an internal review can be made on more than one of the grounds listed above.
 A young person (i.e. under 18 years of age) can apply for an internal review.
-Note that it is not possible to apply for an internal review for drug-driving or drink-driving offences, for boating offences, or for excessive speeding offences (i.e. 130 km per hour or 25 km per hour over the speed limit).
+Note that it is not possible to apply for an internal review for drug-driving or drink-driving offences, for boating offences, or for excessive speeding offences (i.e. more than 130 km per hour or 25 km per hour over the speed limit).

 Internal review process